 Li's team's research focuses on elucidating how normal and aberrant Wnt signaling and how this affects the programming of stem cells.
 Using three-dimensional cell models, known as organoids, and gene-editing techniques they can alter the levels of Wnt, and other signaling molecules to determine the effect on bowel stem cells.

-Numerous Wnt-signaling pathway inhibitors are being explored for a range of different cancers including colorectal, melanoma and breast.
+Numerous Wnt-signaling pathway inhibitors are being explored for a range of different cancersincluding colorectal, cancers.